 - A. Oropharyngeal Airway (OPA) or Nasopharyngeal Airway (NPA) can be used as a first line BLS method to secure a patient's airway.
-See Imperial County EMS Airway Management Policy for OPA and NPA insertion recommendations. - B. Continuous Capnography Continuous capnography will be used for all airway, respiratory and ventilatory procedures.
+See Imperial County EMS AirwayManagement Policy for OPA and NPA insertion recommendations. - B. Continuous Capnography Continuous capnography will be used for all airway, respiratory and ventilatory procedures in Imperial County.
 If ALS is not present, they should be requested as soon as an issue with airway, respiratory or ventilation is identified.
 The target range will be between 35-45 mmHg, in patients with a pulse, while providing adequate ventilation. - C. Bag-Valve Mask: A bag valve mask should be sized to the patient, able to achieve a seal over the patient's mouth and nose.
 The mask should not extend over the eyes of the patient. - D. Opening the airway: - 1.
 Trauma suspected jaw thrust should be employed to open the airway - 2.
 No trauma suspected or provided in the patient or dispatch history head tilt, chin lift - E. Ideally, two (2) providers will provide ventilations by BVM. - 1.
-Provider one will maintain a two-handed E-C seal over the patient's mouth and nose - 2.
-Provider two will provide respirations, using a one-handed, three-finger technique on the bag (for adults and pediatrics)
+Provider one will maintain a two-handed E-C seal over the patient's mouth and nose